 It is a common problem.
 In the UK, mental illness is almost invariably addressed using the MEDICAL MODEL (ie drugs are used to alter brain biochemistry).
 Some studies have shown, however, that anti-depressants work no better than PLACEBOS.
 We must ask, then, if, in many cases, treating mental illness with drugs is simply inappropriate?
 Would it not be better, in a lot of cases, to address the root cause of the symptoms -childhood trauma and/or other relevant life experiences?

 PSYCHODYNAMIC AND PSYCHOANALYTIC PSYCHOTHERAPY:

-These tharapies both seek to address root causes of adult psychological difficulties.
-Many of my posts have already discussed the fact that childhood trauma, very often, lessens (often, through physiological effects on the brain) the individual’s ablility to cope with stress in adult life.
+These therapies seek to address the root causes of adult psychological difficulties.
+Many of my posts have already discussed the fact that childhood trauma, very often, lessens (often, through physiological effects on the brain) the individual’s ability to cope with stress in adult life.
 Here is a recap of symptoms childhood trauma can lead to:

 – alcohol/drug misuse

-– self-harm (eg cutting self with sharp instrument, burning self with cigarette ends – see my post on this in above category)
+– self-harm (eg cutting self with a sharp instrument, burning self with cigarette ends

 – suicide attempts, suicide